btoll/benjamintoll.com/content/post/scaffolding_a_python_project.md

 $ <a href="#mcd">mcd</a> projects

 # Create scaffolding
-$ <a href="https://pyscaffold.org/en/stable/examples.html">putup</a> foo-project -l GPL-3.0-only -d "There once was a foo" done! 🐍 🌟 ✨
+$ putup foo-project -l GPL-3.0-only -d "There once was a foo" done! 🐍 🌟 ✨

 # Inspect.